swang2021/meet_shakespeare_with_NN/README.md

 # meet_shakespeare_with_NN

-This is a jupyternote book compares RNN and LSTM in NLP tasks
+This is a Jupyter Notebook that compares RNN and LSTM in an NLP task, specifically text generation.